-You are where you are in life, wherever that place maybe, because of the choices you have made in your past; they have led you to the exact circumstances you now find yourself in.
-It therefore makes sense that the choices you make today (And tomorrow) will determine where you will be this time next year.
-In short, your choices determine your outcomes.
+You are where you are in life right now, wherever that place maybe, because of the choices you have made in your past.
+Those choices have led you perfectly to the exact circumstances you now find yourself in.

 - You choose to stay in your boring job